luis-rodriguez/homelab_bench/SECURITY_AUDIT.md

 This document summarizes the security audit performed on `homelab_benchmark.sh` and the changes applied to harden the script.

+Release: v1.0.0
+Last automated update: 2025-10-18

+NOTE: This file is (or can be) updated automatically by CI.
+See `.github/workflows/update-audits.yml` and `scripts/update_audits.sh`.

 ## Overview
 `homelab_benchmark.sh` orchestrates non-destructive performance benchmarks across multiple Linux hosts using SSH/SCP.
 The script generates a remote script (`remote_benchmark.sh`), copies it to target hosts, executes it, and retrieves results.
 It also coordinates `iperf3` network tests and generates reports locally.